hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p1/monitoring-and-control-systems/index.md

         - answers are not easily human readable
         - questions cannot be open ended
         - equipment is more expensive to purchase

+## Other

+### Expert Systems

+- Knowledge Base
+    - consists of a database of facts
+    - inference engine
+        - uses rules base to reason through symptoms
+        - uses facts in knowledge base for reasoning
+        - compares to symptoms to those in knowledge base
+        - uses rules base of IF...THEN...
+    - knowledge base editor enables knowledge engineer to edit rules